How To Use PrestaShop 1.7 Smarty Template In 2026

 Smarty is a PHP template handler.
 It provides one of the tools that allows you to divide the visual part from the server part of the site.
-This is very convenient in situations where the programmer and template designer are two different people.
+This is very convenient when the programmer and the template designer are two different people.

 Smarty features: